Terms and Conditions

 Q. Are there any risks?

 There are always risks when a group of dogs play.
 All our staff have training in dealing with any conflicts that occur.
-We frequently will stop dog play just to let things calm down a little before we allow it to restart.
-Some occasional growling and posturing is natural when there are a group of dogs together but if it becomes any more than that then we may exclude that dog either for a small amount of time (in our dog house zone) or terminate their contract.
+We frequently will stop dog play to let things calm down a little before we allow it to restart.
+Some occasional growling and posturing is natural when there are a group of dogs together but if it becomes any more than that then we may exclude that dog either for a small amount of time (in our quiet zone) or terminate their contract.

 Several of our staff have participated in a first aid course for dogs.